 God plans our lives.
 Although I had never once thought of living in the USA, when the call came from PRTS, there were many factors that indicated this was God’s plan.
-Initially I said “No” and fought against it for another seven months, but eventually I could not resist God’s call.
+Initially I said “no” and fought against it for another seven months, but eventually, I could not resist God’s call.
 Indeed, as soon as I set foot on American soil, even in Newark airport, I had a deep conviction that I would never again return to Scotland to live.

 God blesses obedience.
-One of the factors that initially dissuaded me from coming to the USA was that my wife Shona had been suffering with depression since just before the birth of our fourth child.
+One of the factors that initially dissuaded me from coming to the USA was that my wife Shona had been suffering from depression since just before the birth of our fourth child.
 How could I introduce the upheaval of immigration to her already fragile life?
 After struggling with this for a long time, I came to believe that if this call was the Lord’s will, then God would look after her.
 And he has done so abundantly, with Shona’s mental and emotional health improving dramatically since the first few months of arrival.
 So much so, that she’s now written a book about it.

 God multiplies our loaves and fishes.
 I was terrified about teaching in the Seminary.
-Although I believed God had called me to do it, I really did look at my gifts and knowledge, as the disciples looked at the loaves and fishes, and asked “What are these among so many?”
-But as the Apostle Paul learned when he asked “Who is sufficient for these things” I learned daily, and still do ten years later, that “My sufficiency is of God.”
+Although I believed God had called me to do it, I really did look at my gifts and knowledge, as the disciples looked at the loaves and fishes, and asked, “What are these among so many?”
+But as the Apostle Paul learned when he asked, “Who is sufficient for these things?”
+I learned daily, and still do ten years later, that “my sufficiency is of God.”

 I still have Scottish blood and a Scottish heart.
 I do not call myself a Scottish-American.
 I am an American now, and I own that citizenship completely.
 But I still can’t help crying when I hear the bagpipes.
 If I see the pictures of Scottish lochs, mountains, and moors, I can smell the scenes and feel the wind on my face.
 As the Judge said at yesterday’s ceremony, “We do not ask you to deny the emotional attachment to your home nation.
 We simply ask that you keep it in second place and your commitment to America first.”